IRNAS/bio-labware-review/010_general_preparation.md

 ####5.
 Requirements and plans
 Rotating wheels / sample rotators should be capable to slowly stir liquid samples in different small sized (up to 50ml) containers.
 They should allow the attachment of different container types, have an adjustable rotation angle and speed, which is still relatively slow (0-2Hz).

+####6.
+Working around/without the device
+With a bit of time, liquids can be slowly mixed by hand, as long as in a sealed container.
 ---

 ###Centrifuge <a id="Centrifuge"></a>